 Our Intent for Music

 At SS Peter & Paul Primary, we believe that music plays a vital role not only in children’s musical learning but in their social, emotional, cultural and spiritual development too.
-Our aim is for children to develop their general musicianship skills to a high standard, to experience the joy of live music and to foster a lifelong love of music.
+Our aim is for children to develop their general musicianship skills to a high standard, to experience the joy of live music and singing; and to foster a lifelong love of music.
 We place singing at the heart of our school to energise and enrich our daily lives and unite our community.
-Through the effective teaching and learning of musical knowledge, skills and understanding we will stimulate children’s curiosity, interest and enjoyment of music.
+Through the effective teaching and learning of musical knowledge, skills and understanding we will stimulate children’s curiosity, interest and enjoyment of music and singing.
 We will teach the National Curriculum requirements for music through the use of a wide range of online and published resources.
 Wherever possible we will make meaningful links with other curriculum subjects.

 Children at SS Peter and Paul Primary will have opportunities and experiences to express themselves through music and to participate in performances, in turn increasing their self-confidence, creativity and sense of achievement.
 Through listening to a variety of high quality recorded and live music, they will understand the value and importance of music across different time periods, cultures (including their own) and in the wider community.
 We will endeavour to take children on a musical journey around the world and celebrate a diverse range of musical styles, genres and artists to ensure that the cultural capital of our children is both broad and varied and relevant to them as individuals.
 Alongside this we will promote British Values through fostering mutual respect and tolerance of the diversity in music and encouraging democracy by showing appreciation of individuals’ personal music preferences.

 From Nursery through to Year 6, music is taught by the specialist music teacher.
-Lessons are based on the new Model Music Curriculum which focuses on the development of key musical skills including singing, listening, composing and performing, including instrumental performance.
+Lessons cover the National Curriculum objectives and incorporate the new Model Music Curriculum recommendations which focus on the development of key musical skills including singing, listening, composing and performing, including instrumental performance.
 In EYFS, children engage in musical exploration and expression whilst in KS1 there is an emphasis on singing and playing instruments with control and accuracy.
 In KS2 children further their understanding of the musical elements of rhythm, pitch, dynamics, tempo, timbre and texture.
 Children learn about famous composers and the historical and cultural contexts of music from a broad range of musical genres from classical to reggae.

-We place singing at the heart of our music curriculum.
-Children are taught using the Voices Foundation Methodology which emphasizes accurate pitch matching and articulation whilst encouraging good vocal health through warm-ups.
+Singing is the foundation of our music curriculum.
+Children are taught using the Voices Foundation Methodology which emphasizes accurate pitch matching (through SOLFA) and articulation whilst encouraging good vocal health through warm-ups.
 Vocal repertoire is primarily from the SingUp Songbank - children sing a range of songs in both one and two parts to develop their understanding of rounds and harmony.
 SingUp Playlists have been developed to link with year group topics so that, where appropriate, links are made to other curriculum subjects.
 The RE Co-ordinator leads a weekly Hymn Practice where KS 1 & 2 sing songs of praise and worship in preparation for Mass throughout the year.

 We follow the Merton Music Foundation Sound Ideas progression document which ensures a clear and systematic development of musical skills throughout the year groups and covers all aspects of the Music curriculum; this allows children to build on their previous learning and provides both support and challenge.
 For instance, children begin their learning journey by making marks to show short and long sounds, progressing to the use of formal rhythm notation to depict different note durations.
 Lessons are adapted to consider the needs of our students and where relevant are linked to topics to provide opportunities for cross-curricular learning.

-We subscribe to the Merton Music Foundation package which offers bespoke projects and provides support with curriculum resources, CPD, network meetings and training.
+We subscribe to the Merton Music Foundation Service Level Agreement which offers bespoke arts projects and provides support with curriculum resources, CPD, network meetings and training.
 MMF also provides specialist music teaching delivered by peripatetic tutors for children wishing to learn and develop their skills playing particular instruments; individual instrumental lessons currently include piano and guitar.
-Rocksteady Music School teach sessions in school which focus on group music making and popular music, culminating in a performance for children and parents at the end of each term.
+Rocksteady Music School teach weekly sessions in school which focus on group music making and popular music, culminating in a performance for children and parents at the end of each term.

-We hold events during the academic year in which we celebrate and share our music learning, including the Year 5 & 6 Christmas Carol Concert, Advent Service, EYFS and Key Stage 1 Nativities, Year 5 Easter Production and Year 6 Summer Production.
+We hold events during the academic year in which we celebrate and share our music learning, including the Christmas Carol Concert, Advent Service, EYFS and Key Stage 1 Nativities, Year 5 Easter Production and Year 6 Summer Production.
 Choir is provided as an extra-curricular club and rehearses weekly at lunchtime.
 This allows the children attending to further develop their vocal skills and sing to different audiences as well as widening their song repertoire.
 The choir sings at the annual Merton SingFest, organised in collaboration with other local schools.

 Children also have opportunities to participate in musical activities within the wider community.
-Through our partnership with the Orchestra of the Age of Enlightenment, children engage in musical projects which involve practical workshops with professional musicians and culminate in live concerts and performances at venues such as Wimbledon Theatre and The Royal Albert Hall.
+Through our partnership with MMF, children engage in musical projects which involve practical workshops and rehearsals with professional musicians, and culminate in live concerts and performances at venues such as Wimbledon Theatre and The Royal Albert Hall.
 Furthermore, we recognise the contribution that music makes to ourselves and the wider world by marking notable dates in our school calendar including St Cecilia’s Day, National SingUp Day and World Music Day.